SKunzendorf/0303_INCASI/README.md

 ## 1. Prerequisites
 Programs you need to install prior to the analysis:
-- Our code is computed in the R Statistical Environment with **RStudio version 1.0.136** (RStudio Team, 2016)
+- Our code is computed in the R Statistical Environment (v3.4.3) with **RStudio version 1.0.136** (RStudio Team, 2016)

 Programs used for preprocessing the cardiac data (participants' preprocessed cardiac data available upon request):
-- **EEGlab** was used as signal analysis tool to read bdf files from ECG recording with an ActiveTwo AD amplifier (Biosemi, Amsterdam, Netherlands)
+- **EEGlab** (Delorme & Makeig, 2004) was used as signal analysis tool to read bdf files from ECG recording with an ActiveTwo AD amplifier (Biosemi, Amsterdam, Netherlands)
 - Electrical events indicating the beginning of each cardiac cycle (R peaks) were extracted from the ECG signal with **Kubios 2.2** (Tarvainen et al., 2014, <http://kubios.uef.fi/>).